How many kanjis do I have to learn? 漢字をいくつ覚えなければいけない?

 Mandarin

 Beginners Welcome☆☆こんにちは Hello 大家好 안녕하세요 Hola Bonjour Halo xin chào สวัสดี ♡♡ I’m a qualified Japanese teacher.
 I was born and raised in Kobe, and currently live in Osaka.
-I’ve been teaching Japanese on Verbling for two years.
+I’ve been teaching Japanese on Verbling for four years.
 After graduating from university, I worked as an engineer at an IT company for about 5 years and then devoted myself to raising my two children.
 About ten years ago, I’ve started my career as an language teacher at a major language school because I love learning foreign languages.
 I have worked as an English teacher, a Japanese teacher, and an editor of English language materials.
 I have a lot of experiences of teaching both online and offline.
 I also have a lot of experience working with Japanese and non-Japanese people in the workplace.
 My motto is “Slow and steady wins the race.”
 Learning foreign languages is a long journey.
 I hope I can be of help to you.
 Let’s have fun!
 My goal is to help you acquire practical skills in Japanese language.
-In my...
+In m...

 Mi vida antes del Covid- 19 (IMPERFECTO) A-2